The Honeymooners: Origins

-"The Honeymooners" made its debut on October 5, 1951, as a six-minute sketch.
-Ensemble cast member Art Carney made a brief appearance as a police officer who gets hit with flour Ralph had thrown out the window.
-The tone of these early sketches was much darker than the later series, with Ralph exhibiting extreme bitterness and frustration with his marriage to an equally bitter and argumentative middle-aged woman (Kelton was nine years older than Gleason).
-The Kramdens' financial struggles mirrored those of Gleason's early life in Brooklyn, and he took great pains to duplicate on set the interior of the apartment where he grew up (right down to his boyhood address of 328 Chauncey Street).
-The Kramdens—and later the Nortons when those characters were added—are childless, an issue only occasionally explored, but a condition on which Gleason insisted.
-Ralph and Alice did legally adopt a baby girl whom they named Ralphina (because he actually wanted a baby boy he could name after himself but fell in love with the baby girl the agency had placed with them).
-However, the biological mother requested to have her baby returned, and the agency asked whether the Kramdens would be willing to do so even though they were the legal parents.
-Ralph agreed and stated that they would visit her and she would have a real-life Santa Claus every Christmas.
-A few later skits had Ralph mistakenly believe for a while that Alice was pregnant.
+"The Honeymooners" debuted on October 5, 1951, as a six-minute sketch.
+Ensemble cast member Art Carney made a brief appearance as a police officer who is hit with flour that Ralph throws from the window.
+The tone of these early sketches was much darker than that of the later series, with Ralph exhibiting great bitterness and frustration with his marriage to an equally bitter and argumentative middle-aged woman (Kelton was nine years older than was Gleason).
+The Kramdens' financial struggles mirrored those of Gleason's early life in Brooklyn, and he took great pains to model the set on his memory of the apartment where he had lived.
+The Kramdens—and later the Nortons when those characters were added—are childless, an issue only occasionally explored, but a condition upon which Gleason insisted.
+Ralph and Alice did legally adopt a baby girl whom they named Ralphina.
+However, the biological mother requested to have her baby returned.
+A few later sketches had Ralph mistakenly believe that Alice was pregnant.
+A running theme on the series was Alice's longing to have a dog but Ralph refusing, a metaphor over the couple's dispute about having children (the ideas were picked up in the Flintstones).

 Early cast additions in later sketches were upstairs neighbors Ed and Trixie Norton.
-Ed (Carney) was a sewer worker and Ralph's best friend, although his innocent and guileless nature was the source of many arguments between the two.
-Trixie (maiden name never mentioned), Ed's wife, originally portrayed by Elaine Stritch as a burlesque dancer, but was replaced after just one appearance by the more wholesome-looking Joyce Randolph.
-Trixie is a foil to Ed, just as Alice is for Ralph, but derivatively, and almost always off-screen.
+Ed was a sewer worker and Ralph's best friend, although his innocent and guileless nature was the source of many arguments between the two men.
+Trixie (maiden name never mentioned), Ed's wife, was originally portrayed by Elaine Stritch as a burlesque dancer, but was replaced after just one appearance by the more wholesome-looking Joyce Randolph.
+Trixie is a foil to Ed, just as Alice is to Ralph, but often offscreen.

-Due in part to the colorful array of characters Gleason invented (including the cast of The Honeymooners), Cavalcade of Stars became a huge success for DuMont.
-It increased its audience share from nine to 25 percent.
-Gleason's contract with DuMont expired in the summer of 1952, and the financially struggling network (which suffered through ten layoffs from July through October 1953) was unable to re-sign him so he moved on to CBS.
+With the colorful array of characters whom Gleason had invented, including the cast of "The Honeymooners" sketches, Cavalcade of Stars became a great success for DuMont and increased its audience share from 9% to 25%.
+Gleason's contract with DuMont expired in the summer of 1952, and the financially struggling network (which suffered through ten rounds of layoffs from July through October 1953) was unable to retain him, and he moved to CBS.